 What is employee advocacy?

-From social media posts about your company to real life conversations about your brand, employee advocacy is everything your employees do and say that represents what it is like to work for your company.
+From content shared about your company to real-life conversations about your brand, employee advocacy is everything your employees do and say that represents what it’s like to work for your company.

-In other words, your people are advocating for your brand: giving their friends, family, and even strangers on the internet a behind-the-scenes look at a day in the life of being employed at your organization.
+In other words, the employee advocacy definition is the act of social selling and advocating for your brand: giving friends, family, and even strangers on the internet a behind-the-scenes look at a day in the life of being employed at your organization.

-And while advocacy, by definition, means public support for or recommendation of a particular cause or policy , you also want to make sure your employees are representing your organization in the right way.
+And while advocacy, by definition, means public support for or recommendation of a particular cause or policy , you also want to make sure the members of your team are representing your organization and industry in the right way.

 Getting employee advocacy right is important to your company, your brand, and your bottom line.